Code: ZTMBDAY2026 | Ends in 👇

 By learning these alongside hacking skills, you’ll be better at both defense and offense, than you would if you only ever learned the one area of focus.

-Step #6: Start applying for cyber security jobs
+Step #5.
+Start applying for Ethical Hacking jobs

 Have you been keeping up with your portfolio?

-Make sure to add any projects that you made in the last 2 courses (or from other sources), and then start applying for cybersecurity roles now - even if you don’t feel 100% ready yet.
+If not, then make sure to add any projects that you made in the last 2 courses (or from other sources), and then start applying for cybersecurity roles now, even if you don’t feel 100% ready yet.

 The reason why I recommend this is that: